MicrosoftDocs/windows-itpro-docs/windows/deploy/mbr-to-gpt.md

 The MBR2GPT tool can convert operating system disks that are running earlier versions of Windows, such as Windows 10 versions 1507, 1511, and 1607.
 However, you must run the tool while booted into Windows 10 version 1703 or later, and perform an offline conversion.

+>[!IMPORTANT]
-After the disk has been converted to GPT partition style, the firmware must be reconfigured to boot in UEFI mode.
+>After the disk has been converted to GPT partition style, the firmware must be reconfigured to boot in UEFI mode.
 Make sure that your device supports UEFI before attempting to convert the disk.

 ## Syntax